-The Professional Development Programme offers:
+The Performance Development Programme (PDP) offers:

 - An introduction to composition and new technologies